-Six months later, a big fast food Mexican chain opened a store half mile down.
-The novelty and the quick service together with the promise of “fresh and prepared-on-the-spot” dishes drew half of his clients to the new place.
+Six months later, a big fast food Mexican chain opened a store half mile down the road.
+The novelty and the quick service together with the promise of “fresh and prepared-on-the-spot” dishes drew half of this restaurant owner’s clients to the new place.
 The war was on.

 Soon my acquaintance realized that the old ways were insufficient to play hard against the chain.
 Not only had he to bring in new customers but also position his restaurant under a different light.
 The “authentic Mexican food” needed to be now an “authentic Mexican experience.”
 However, until those customers stepped in the door, how could he show the change?